 - Sense the loved one's presence, like finding themselves expecting the person (or pet) to walk in the door at the usual time, hearing their voice (or bark), or seeing their face.

-- Wander aimlessly and forget and don't finish things they have started to do around the house.
+- Wander aimlessly, forget, and don't finish things they have started to do.

 - Have difficulty sleeping, and dream of their loved one frequently.